Lolo58ulti/MacStrike/README.md

 For wine related issues, please refer to [WineHQ](winehq.org),

 And for KegWorks related issues, please refer to [KegWorks](https://github.com/Kegworks-App/Kegworks).

+This project is only for Intel Macs (for now) I will try to update it as soon as possible to include M-Series macs

 Thanks for your Understanding.